danielelinaro/LCG/installation.md

 [Matplotlib](http://matplotlib.org/), [PyTables](http://www.pytables.org) and [lxml](http://lxml.de).
 This can
 be done either from source or, if you are using Debian, by issuing the following command:

-        # apt-get install python-numpy python-scipy python-matplotlib python-tables python-lxml
+        # apt-get install python-setuptools python-numpy python-scipy python-matplotlib python-tables python-lxml

 In the LCG root directory, type:

+        $ export PYTHONPATH=$PYTHONPATH:$HOME/local/lib/python2.7/site-packages
         $ cd python
         $ python setup.py build
         $ python setup.py install --prefix=$HOME/local

+In case you are using a different version of Python (2.6, for instance), change the directory accordingly (i.e., to $HOME/local/lib/python2.6/site-packages).

-This will install the module in the directory $HOME/local/lib/python2.6/site-packages, which needs to be added to your PYTHONPATH environment variable, by adding the following line to your .bashrc file:
+This will install the module in the directory
+$HOME/local/lib/python2.7/site-packages, which needs to be permanently added to your PYTHONPATH environment variable, by adding the previous export line to your $HOME/.bashrc file.

-        export PYTHONPATH=$PYTHONPATH:$HOME/local/lib/python2.6/site-packages
+This can be accomplished with the following command:

+        $ echo 'export PYTHONPATH=$PYTHONPATH:$HOME/local/lib/python2.7/site-packages' >> $HOME/.bashrc

+Again, change the directory accordingly if you are using a different Python version.
+You can test whether the installation was successful by issuing the following commands:

+        $ cd $HOME
+        $ python
+        >>> import lcg

+If the last command produces no error, the installation was successfull.

 ## Final configuration